-We believe that cash and cash equivalents at June 28, 2014, together with cash flow from operations, will be sufficient to fund our operations and provide for growth for the next 12 months and into the foreseeable future.
+We believe that cash and cash equivalents at December 27, 2014, together with cash flow from operations, will be sufficient to fund our operations and provide for growth for the next 12 months and into the foreseeable future.
 We maintain cash in various deposit accounts, the balances of which are in excess of federally insured limits.
 Because of the Company's sufficient cash position, the Company has not sought external sources of liquidity, such as a credit facility; however, depending on our operating results and strategic opportunities, we may need to seek additional or alternative sources of financing.
 There can be no assurance that such financing would be available on satisfactory terms, if at all.
 If this financing were not available, it could be necessary for us to reevaluate our long-term operating plans to make more efficient use of our existing capital resources.
 The exact nature of any changes to our plans that would be considered depends on various factors, such as conditions in the factory-built housing industry and general economic conditions outside of our control.

 Projected cash to be provided by or used in operations in the coming year is largely dependent on sales volume.
-Operating activities provided \$2.2 million of cash during the three months ended June 28, 2014, compared to \$15.6 million during the same period last year.
-Cash provided by operating activities during the current period was primarily the result of cash generated by operating income before non-cash charges and principal payments collected on consumer loans receivable, offset by increases to accounts receivables and inventories due to higher home sales activity.
-Cash provided by operating activities in the prior year was primarily the result of cash generated by operating income before non-cash charges, as well as principal payments collected on consumer loans receivable and reduced inventories from the completion of certain larger than normal multi-unit projects, supplemented by increases to accounts payable and accrued liabilities.
+Operating activities provided \$17.6 million of cash during the nine months ended December 27, 2014, compared to \$26.7 million during the same period last year.
+Cash provided by operating activities during the current period was primarily the result of cash generated by operating income before non-cash charges, utilization of deferred tax assets, principle payments received on consumer loans receivable and higher accounts payable, and wage and unearned insurance premium accruals, offset by increases in net loan originations.
+Cash provided by operating activities during the prior year was primarily the result of cash generated by operating income before non-cash charges, unearned insurance premium accruals, offset of cash generated by operating income before non-cash provided by operating activities during the prior year was primarily the result of cash generated by operating income before non-cash charges, principal payments collected on consumer loans receivable, as well as increased wage, unearned insurance premium and volume rebate accruals.

-Investing activities provided \$0.2 million of cash during the three months ended June 28, 2014, compared to the use of \$0.5 million of cash during the same period last year.
-In the current period, cash provided by investing activities was primarily from the sale of publicly-traded securities by our insurance subsidiary from its investment portfolio, partially offset by that subsidiary's investment purchases.
-In the prior period, cash used by investing activities was mainly from an increased amount of investment purchases over investment sales.
+Investing activities provided \$0.9 million of cash during the nine months ended December 27, 2014, compared to a use of \$5.6 million of cash during the same period last year.
+In the current period, cash was primarily provided by sales of property, plant and equipment, including assets held for sale and the sale of publicly-traded securities by our insurance subsidiary from its investment portfolio, offset by that subsidiary's investment purchases.
+In the prior period, cash was used in investing activities, primarily from the purchase of publicly-traded securities for our subsidiary's investment portfolio, partially offset by that subsidiary's investment sales.
 Cash was also used by investing activities in each period for building improvements and the purchase of production equipment.

-Financing activities required the use of \$1.7 million in cash during the three months ended June 28, 2014 primarily made up of \$2.7 million used to repay securitized financings, offset by \$0.8 million of loan sales accounted for as other secured financings.
-Financing activities required the use of \$3.1 million in cash during the three months ended June 29, 2013, consisting primarily of cash used to repay securitized financings.
+Financing activities provided \$0.7 million in cash during the nine months ended December 27, 2014 primarily resulting from tax benefits from stock option exercises now able to be realized and loan sales accounted for as other secured financings, offset by cash used to repay securitized financings.
+Financing activities required the use of \$9.4 million in cash during the nine months ended December 28, 2013, consisting primarily of cash used to repay securitized financings.